hardliner66/sol/README.md

 This is a small collection of code I wrote, that I think might be useful for others as well.

+## Opaque
+Adds an opaque value type by basically reinterpreting a datatype as an array of bytes and storing that (+ type info).
+This can be used to write type-erased code, like the generic iterator.

+**WARNING: This code transmutes.
+Use at your own risk.**

 ## Iter
 The iter package defines an interface for iterators, which can be implemented to allow functions to take an iterator,